On multiplicity bounds for eigenvalues of the clamped round plate: Second order recursion for cross products of Bessel functions

 \section{Second order recursion for cross products of Bessel functions}

-The sequence~$(W_m)_{m\in\Zb}$ satisfies a fourth order linear recurrence with non-constant coefficients in~$\Qb(x)$~(see~\cite{lvov-man}).
-However, it also satisfies a second order linear recurrence whose coefficients, while not in~$\Qb(x)$, satisfy themselves a quadratic recursion.
-We prove \begin{theorem} The following recursion formula holds.
+Fix~$m\in\Qb$.
+The sequence~$(W_{m+n})_{n=0}^{\infty}$ satisfies a fourth order linear recurrence with non-constant coefficients in~$\Qb(x)$~(see~\cite{lvov-man}).
+However, it also satisfies a second order linear recurrence whose coefficients, while not even algebraic, satisfy themselves a quadratic recursion.
+We prove \begin{theorem} Let $m\in\Qb$.
+The following recursions formulae hold.